Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Foods

 Turmeric has been widely used for centuries as a condiment, healing remedy and textile dye.
 It is considered to be an anti-inflammatory and also treats liver problems and digestive disorders.
 Turmeric is also effective in the treatment of skin disorders and the healing of wounds.
 It is often used for the treatment of stomach problems that range from gastritis to stomach problems caused by stress and/or alcohol.
 It’s also proven that the turmeric breaks down the saturated fats in cholesterol, lowering cholesterol levels.
 Currently, studies are being conducted on the effectiveness of turmeric against cancer and liver disease.

-Curcumin, like other substances in the turmeric, have that are thought to be as strong as vitamins C and E. The antioxidants in turmeric protect the kidneys, liver, brain and lungs from the damage caused by drugs, radiation, alcohol, heavy metals like lead, or other chemicals like dry cleaning fluid.
+Curcumin, like other substances in the turmeric, have antioxidant properties that are thought to be as strong as vitamins C and E. The antioxidants in turmeric protect the kidneys, liver, brain and lungs from the damage caused by drugs, radiation, alcohol, heavy metals like lead, or other chemicals like dry cleaning fluid.
 Today, turmeric (under the name Avea) is becoming popular as a treatment for depression.

 Curcumin is one of the active ingredients in turmeric.
 According to multiple medical studies, it helps empty the gallbladder and stimulate the production of bile.
 Curcumin is also thought to have the ability to reduce inflammation, fight certain infections and to demonstrate a protective effect on the liver.
 The anti-inflammatory effects of curcumin have been known to be comparable to such potent drugs as hydrocortisone and phenylbutazone as well as anti-inflammatory agents such as Motrin.